RickJCS/RickJCS/README.md

 ## 👋 Greetings
-Hi, I’m Rick, a Cybersecurity Professional and Graduate student at Western Govenors University in Cybersecurity and Information Assurance.
+Hi, I’m Rick, a Cybersecurity Professional and Graduate student at Western Governors University in Cybersecurity and Information Assurance.
 This GitHub is a workspace where I share knowledge, projects, resources, solutions, and tools that reflect my expertise and interests.

 ## 🌟 About Me
 ### 📌 Professional Snapshot